hbc/novitsky_hiv/README.md

 3. Run analysis from configuration file, distributing on the cluster.
 We normally run from a `work` directory and there is an example script on Odyssey for how to submit.
-In non-Odyssey environemnts you can run in parallel on a single machine with multiple cores using:
+In non-Odyssey environments you can run in parallel on a single machine with multiple cores using:

         bcbio_nextgen.py ../config/your_config.yaml -n 8`